nibzard/poachers/ADMIN.md

 2. Click "Create Test Data" to populate with sample data
 3. Adjust "Max Team Size" if needed (e.g., set to 3 for larger teams)
 4. Players can now join and play

+### Quickly forming teams from free agents
+1. Players join the game (they start as free agents)
+2. Go to admin panel
+3. Click "Auto-Assign Free Agents"
+4. All free agents are automatically distributed to teams
+5. Teams with available spots are filled first
+6. New teams with fun names are created as needed

 ### Resetting between sessions
 1. Go to admin panel